Updated June, 2021

 - Agricultural employees whose employer has a cash payroll of less than $2,500 in the calendar year preceding the injury; or

 - The president, vice president, secretary and treasurer of a family farm corporation and their spouses, and the parents, brothers, sisters, children, stepchildren and their spouses of either the officers or their spouses.

 - Otherwise, Iowa law requires agricultural employers to have a reliable method of providing workers’ compensation benefits to eligible employees.
 Consult with your insurance professional.

-- IRS Form 943 – summary of all agricultural wages and federal/SSA deposits by Jan.
-31
+- IRS Form 943 - a summary of all agricultural wages and federal/SSA deposits by January 31

 - Additional forms and information available at: https://www.irs.gov/.

 Links accessed June 2021.

 Additional information on human resource management can be accessed on the Ag Decision Maker website.

 Melissa O'Rourke, former extension farm and agribusiness management specialist